acli/omni-news/README.md

 but Cantonese speech can only be synthesized on MacOS.

 A lot of things are hard-coded, including how to turn the TV on.

+The script can turn the TV on (if the hard-coded script exists), but it can’t change to the correct channel.
+I only have a basic, dumb settop box;
+it isn’t even visible on the HDMI CEC bus.

 Old issues no longer relevant
 -----------------------------